 International Students and Non-U.S. Citizens: Financial assistance is limited for students who are neither U.S. citizens nor eligible non-U.S. citizens.

 For Federal Financial Aid: Eligible non-U.S. citizens may apply for U.S. federal financial aid by completing the Free Application for Federal Student Aid (FAFSA).
-An eligible non-U.S. citizen is someone who is (1) a permanent U.S. resident with a Permanent Resident Card (I-551); (2) a conditional permanent resident with a Conditional Green Card (I-551C); (3) the holder of an Arrival-Departure Record (I-94) from the Department of Homeland Security showing any one of the following designations: "Refugee," "Asylum Granted," "Parolee" (I-94 confirms that you were paroled for a minimum of one year and status has not expired, T-Visa holder (T-1, T-2, T-3, etc.) or "Cuban-Haitian Entrant;" or (4) the holder of a valid certification or eligibility letter from the Department of Health and Human Services showing a designation of "Victim of human trafficking."
+Generally, an eligible non-U.S. citizen is someone who is (1) a permanent U.S. resident with a Permanent Resident Card (I-551); (2) a conditional permanent resident with a Conditional Green Card (I-551C); (3) the holder of an Arrival-Departure Record (I-94) from the Department of Homeland Security showing any one of the following designations: "Refugee," "Asylum Granted," "Parolee" (I-94 confirms that the holder was paroled for a minimum of one year and status has not expired, T-Visa holder (T-1, T-2, T-3, etc.) or "Cuban-Haitian Entrant;" or (4) the holder of a valid certification or eligibility letter from the Department of Health and Human Services showing a designation of "Victim of human trafficking."

 For Need-Based Institutional Georgetown Scholarship: Georgetown offers a very limited number of need-based scholarships to selected first-year students with demonstrated financial need who are neither U.S. citizens nor eligible non-U.S. citizens.
 Prospective students who wish to be considered for one of these awards must indicate their interest on the Georgetown application for undergraduate admission, and must submit a College Scholarship Service (CSS) Financial Aid PROFILE form.